Broccoli Salad with Bacon, Cheddar & Almonds

 ingredients for broccoli salad

-• Chopped Red Onion: Provides a mild, sweet bite that contrasts nicely with the creamy dressing.
+• Chopped Red Onion: Offers a mild, sweet bite that contrasts nicely with the creamy dressing.

 • Broccoli Florets: The crisp, nutritious base, adding freshness and crunch.
-Look for broccoli crowns at your store; if you can only find bunches, be sure to buy a bit extra to account for the weight of the stalk.
-After washing the broccoli, dry it thoroughly so it doesn’t water down the dressing.
+Look for broccoli crowns if possible.
+If you buy full bunches, grab a bit extra to account for the stalk weight.
+Be sure to dry the broccoli thoroughly after washing so it doesn’t water down the dressing.

-• Shredded Sharp Cheddar Cheese: Adds sharp, tangy flavor and a bit of creaminess.
-I recommend buying a block of cheese and shredding it yourself.
-Pre-shredded cheese is treated with an anti-caking agent and is not as high quality.
-In a salad, this makes a big difference.
+• Shredded Sharp Cheddar Cheese: Adds tangy flavor and a bit of creaminess.
+I recommend buying a block and shredding it yourself—pre-shredded cheese is coated in anti-caking agents.
+In a salad like this, it makes a big difference.

-• Sliced Almonds: Lends a crunchy texture and nutty flavor.
+• Sliced Almonds: Lend a crunchy texture and subtle nuttiness.

 • Jump to the printable recipe for precise measurements